mathigon/textbooks/content/sequences/content.md

 more than 2000 years ago.
 They calculated the first few perfect numbers, and wondered if there might be any _odd_ ones.

-More recently, mathematicians have used computers to check the first 10<sup>1500</sup> numbers (that's a 1 followed by 1500 zeros), but without success.
-To this day, it is still unknown whether there are any odd perfect numbers, making it the _oldest unsolved problem in all of mathematics_!
+Today, mathematicians have used computers to check the first 10<sup>1500</sup>
+numbers (that’s a 1 followed by 1500 zeros), but without success: all perfect numbers they found were even.
+To this day, it is still unknown whether there are any odd perfect numbers, making it the oldest unsolved problem in _all of mathematics_!

 ::: column(width=220)